 Medicare is the federal insurance program that provides coverage for the elderly (people aged 65 and older) and people who are disabled.
-NHF advocates for Medicare policies that benefit the bleeding disorders community in part because Medicare is often seen as the model program that influences coverage by private insurers.
+NBDF advocates for Medicare policies that benefit the bleeding disorders community in part because Medicare is often seen as the model program that influences coverage by private insurers.

 Skilled Nursing Facilities

 Medicare beneficiaries with hemophilia and other bleeding disorders have been unable to access Skilled Nursing Facilities (SNFs) following an inpatient hospital admission largely due to how Medicare reimburses these facilities.

 SNFs are paid a prospectively determined daily rate (per diem) for all SNF services provided to patients.
 This bundled payment includes nursing and therapy components (adjusted by case mix), drugs, supplies and equipment, in addition to a room/board and administration component.
 This payment is expected to cover all operating and capital costs of SNF facilities.